twiddlingbits/twr-wasm/docs/api/api-localization.md

 `isgraph` style functions will still only recognize ASCII characters (since UTF-8 doesn't encode any single bytes greater than 127).  `strcoll`  uses locale specific ordering, and `printf` will use locale specific decimal points.  `strcmp` still compares two strings lexicographically (byte-by-byte) without considering locale-specific rules, per the spec.

 ### ".UTF-8"
-".UTF-8" is the same as ""
+".UTF-8" is the same as "" with tiny-wasm-runtime.

 ### ".1252"
 ".1252" will select the current default locale, but use windows-1252 character encoding (instead of UTF-8).
-Windows-1252 is a super set of ISO-8859-1 and is the most commonly used encoding for european languages when unicode is not used.
+Windows-1252 is a super set of ISO-8859-1 and is the most commonly used encoding for many european languages when unicode is not used.
 This mode is primarily for legacy software, backwards compatibly, and windows compatibility.

 **1252 String Literals**

 These days text editors generally default to UTF-8.
-In order to use windows-1252 string literals, such as `const char * str="€100"` you may need to:
+In order to use windows-1252  source code and/or string literals, such as `const char * str="€100"` you may need to:

    - Configure your text editor to save in Windows-1252/ISO-8859-1 format (instead of UTF-8)
    - use compiler flags like `--finput-charset` and `-fexec-charset`

   By default, the Microsoft Visual Studio C compiler (MSVC) does not treat string literals as UTF-8.
-Instead, it treats them as being encoded in the current code page of the system, which is typically Windows-1252 on English-language Windows systems.  tiny-wasm-runtime is designed to work with clang, which does default to utf-8, so if you are compiling code written for MSVC, and you use extend character sets (non ASCII), you may need to adjust your compiler settings with the flags mentioned above.
+Instead, it treats them as being encoded in the current code page of the system, which is typically Windows-1252 on western european language Windows systems.  tiny-wasm-runtime is designed to work with clang, which does default to utf-8, so if you are compiling code written for MSVC, and you use extend character sets (non ASCII), you may need to adjust your compiler settings with the flags mentioned above.

 ### Others
 Setting arbitrary locales, such as "fr-FR" when the browser is defaulted to another locale, is not supported.